-A new set of forecast windows are used, they are: 3 days, 7 days, 10 days, 15 days, 20 days, 30 days, 60 days and 90 days, since ESP approach presents no skill for the forecasts beyond 90 days in this study.
+A new set of forecast windows are used, these are 3, 7, 10, 15, 20, 30, 60 and 90 days, since the ESP approach presents no skill for the forecasts beyond 90 days in this study.
 The first day of each month is chosen as the forecast date.
 The details of the experiment are summarized in Table 3.
-The experiment configurations in this section are also devoid of model uncertainty.
-An exponential

-10, 11795-11828, 2013 Pa Attribution of hydrologic forecast uncertainty (2)Discussion Paper L. Yang et al. Title Page Abstract References Discussion Pape 3) Back Full Screen / Esc Discussion Paper Printer-friendly Version Interactive Discussion function $(y = ae^{bx})$ is employed to fit the relationship between the parameter (β) and evaluation metric (MARE) of the forecasts.
+The experimental configurations in this section are also devoid of model uncertainty.
+An exponential function $(y = ae^{bx})$ is employed to fit the relationship between the parameter (β) and evaluation metric (MARE) of the forecasts.
 The parameters and evaluation values (R^2) of the fitted lines are listed in Table 4.